 I liked Puerto Escondido but San Agustinillo is something else, a quiet little beach community with a handful of cafes and restaurants along the one road that made up the town.

-It felt a lot safer than Puerto and has a beautiful uncrowded beach of golden sand and calm water.
-On arrival we saw Manta rays playing in the shallows in front of the hotel.
+It felt a lot safer than Puerto and had a beautiful uncrowded beach of golden sand and calm water.
+On arrival, we saw manta rays playing in the shallows in front of the hotel.

 I had my birthday while we were here and had such a peaceful day swimming and relaxing.